-I’m going to show you how to make the best, most delicious, real food chicken dippers.
+I’m going to show you how to make the best, most delicious Oven-Baked Chicken Dippers.
 Tender, succulent chicken on the inside and crispy, crunchy breadcrumbs on the outside.
-And, because those dippers gotta dip, I’m serving them up with a thick and creamy soured (sour) cream and chive dipping sauce, with a little spring onion (scallion) for extra bite.
+And, because those dippers gotta dip, I’m serving them up with a thick and creamy soured (sour) cream and chive dipping sauce, with a little spring onion (scallion) for some extra bite.

-Chicken dippers or chicken tenders have long been a favourite of mine.
-When I was growing up, it was chicken dippers, chips and beans.
+Chicken dippers or chicken tenders have long been a favorite of mine.
+When I was growing up, it was chicken dippers, chips, and beans.
 Now that my health has a large part to play in my meal choices, I am trying my best to avoid processed food as much as possible.
 For me, that means making chicken dippers from scratch using minimally processed ingredients.
-And you know what, they still taste great.
+And you know what?
+They still taste great.
 Heck, what am I saying?
 They taste EVEN BETTER!

 If you still want to enjoy homemade chicken dippers without the nasties, it’s much easier than you might think.
 A little extra effort, yes.
 But is it worth it?
 Absolutely.

-You’ll need a wholemeal (whole wheat) bread, as minimally processed as you can find.
+You’ll need whole wheat (wholemeal) bread, as minimally processed as you can find.
 Reading the label is the best way to check.
 The first step is to blitz the bread slices in a food processor until you have an even crumb.
 Then, and what I believe to be the most critical part, crisp the breadcrumbs in a pan, using olive oil, before coating the chicken.

 If making your own breadcrumbs is putting you off making this recipe, then you can absolutely buy ready-made wholemeal (whole wheat) breadcrumbs.
 They are a little tricky to find in the average supermarket, but you can find options online.

 In general, it’s best to avoid white breadcrumbs if you can.
 When following a real food lifestyle, it’s best to avoid heavily processed white grains.
 White breadcrumbs fall into this category.
-Panko breadcrumbs, for example, are often advertised as the best crumb as their light, large flake that provides fantastic crispy texture and so many recipes call for them.
+Panko breadcrumbs, for example, are often advertised as the best crumb as their light, large flakes provide a fantastic crispy texture, and so many recipes call for them.
 But that does come at a price.
 Oh, that sounds so dramatic.
-I apologise!
+I apologize!

-But, in all seriousness, Panko breadcrumbs are made from wheat flour, a heavily processed grain and palm oil, a heavily processed fat.
-Stick with wholemeal breadcrumbs because they will provide you with more nutrients, including fibre, which will keep you fuller for longer.
+But, in all seriousness, Panko breadcrumbs are made from wheat flour, a heavily processed grain, and palm oil, a heavily processed fat.
+Stick with wholemeal breadcrumbs because they will provide you with more nutrients, including fiber, which will keep you fuller for longer.

-The first secret to keeping chicken dippers tender and juicy is to bathe them in the tangy soured cream.
-Let them sit there while you prepare the other ingredients, and the slight acidity in soured cream will help tenderise the meat.
+The first secret to keeping chicken dippers tender and juicy is to bathe them in tangy sour cream.
+Let them sit there while you prepare the other ingredients, and the slight acidity in the sour cream will help tenderize the meat.

-My favourite type of chicken to buy for this recipe is organic chicken mini fillets (or chicken tenders, depending on where you’re located in the world).
+My favorite type of chicken to buy for this recipe is organic chicken mini fillets (or chicken tenders, depending on where you’re located in the world).
 They are pretty much ready to go, and they’re the perfect size for ultimate dunk-ability.
-But, you can easily use chicken breasts and then cut them down to size.
+But you can easily use chicken breasts and then cut them down to size.
 It’s totally up to you.